Skip to main content

 Essential Listening Tips in IELTS Are you worried about how to score high in IELTS Listening ?
 Then this blog will definitely help you.
 Some of the important tips for IELTS listening is listed below: · Both academic and general training students appear in the same listening test. · There are 4 sections with 40 questions. · The sections get more difficult as the test progresses. · It is an international test so there will be a range of accents but the main accents will be British and American. · You will need to do multitask as you must be able to read the question, listen to the audio and write down the answers at the same time. · If you miss any question just move to the next question.
 Don’t waste time and don’t ...

-No.1 Training Institute for DHA in Jalandhar
+Best Coaching Institute for PTE in Jalandhar